-Films are a great way to get a message across.
-Don't overload the short film: concentrate on the one message you want to address and don't try to send out several appeals at the same time.
+Films are a good way to get a message across.
+Do not overload the short film: concentrate on the one message you want to address and do not try to send out several appeals at the same time.
 To ensure that even unfocused viewers understand the message, it should ideally appear twice or even three times: at the beginning, during the film and again at the end.
-If you want to lure viewers into your webshop as a call-to-action, your endcard should show the URL.
+If you want to attract viewers to your webshop as a call-to-action, your endcard should show the URL.

-In order to get noticed in the background noise of the internet, you need a great cover image and an understandable title that attracts attention.
-Of course, that alone isn't enough.
-The first few seconds need to captivate viewers.
-For the video to go viral, it needs to appeal to emotions and motivate users to share the message with their network.
+To get noticed in the background noise of the internet, you need a great cover picture and an understandable title that attracts attention.
+Of course, that alone is not enough.
+The first few seconds have to captivate the viewers.
+For the video to go viral, it must appeal to the emotions and motivate users to share the message in their network.